 – Glue stick – optional

-– Print the Halloween bingo game boards from the link above.
+1. Print the Halloween bingo game boards from the link above.
 It’s a single PDF file, so there’s only one file to download.
+Save it to your computer then open the file.
 There are five different game board layouts.
-You will need one extra board than you have players.
-You’ll use one board to create the draw pile pieces.
+You will need one extra board than you have players, as you’ll use one board to create the draw pile pieces.
+Print off the number of game boards you need, plus one extra.

-– If you are going to use the scrapbook paper to line the back of your Halloween Bingo draw pile pieces, use the glue stick to glue the extra game board and the scrapbook paper together.
+2. If you are going to use scrapbook paper to line the back of your Halloween Bingo draw pile pieces, use the glue stick to glue the extra game board and the scrapbook paper together.
 Place the papers back to back and glue.

-– Turn on your laminator and let it warm up.
+4. Turn on your laminator and let it warm up (I use and love an older version of this laminator).
 Place each board inside a laminating pouch, centering it in the pouch.
 Place the draw pile pieces, one at a time and not touching, inside a laminating pouch.
 Be sure there is enough space between each piece for the pouch to seal and stay sealed once you cut the pieces apart.